IBM/packer-plugin-ibmcloud/README.md

 vpc_endpoint_url | string | Configure URL for VPC test environments.
 Optional. iam_url | string | Configure URL for IAM test environments.
 Optional. image_name | string | The name of the resulting custom Image that will appear in your account.
-Required. encryption_key_crn | string | The crn of the key used for encryption, from key mangement service of IBM Cloud like Hyper Protect or [Key Protect](https://cloud.ibm.com/docs/key-protect?topic=key-protect-about) communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
+Required. encryption_key_crn | string | The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Services Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource. communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
 Choose between "ssh" (for Linux) and "winrm" (for Windows).
 Required.
 ***Linux Communicator Variables*** |
 ssh_username | string | The username to connect to SSH with.